api-platform/website/pwa/data/con/2025/speakers/en/antoine-bluchet.md

 ## About Soyuka

-Full-Stack developer, Antoine has been **contributing to Open Source software for more than a decade**.

-Author and maintainer of JavaScript modules, he also contributes to Symfony and API Platform.
+A Full-Stack developer, Antoine has been **contributing to open source software for over fifteen years**.
+He is the author and maintainer of several JavaScript modules and a contributor to PHP frameworks like Symfony, Laravel, and API Platform.

-When he is not fixing or riding his motorbike, or juggling on a unicycle, he is probably coding, writing or preparing a new talk involving mad computer science!
+When he's not fixing or riding his motorbike, or juggling on a unicycle, you'll probably find him coding, writing, taking care of his baby, or preparing a new talk featuring some **crazy computer science**!